NativeScript/firebase/packages/firebase-firestore/README.md

 ### Realtime changes

-To setup an active listener to react to any changes to the query, call the onSnapshot method with an event handler callback.
-For example, to watch the entire "Users" collection for when any documents are changed (removed, added, modified):
+To react to any changes to a collection or a document, call the [onSnapshot]() method on the collection or document with an event handler callback.

 ```ts
 import { firebase } from '@nativescript/firebase-core';